anjanaraman04/DSGitHubLab/project1/README.md

 By: Anjana Raman and Hima Sineni

 ## Overview
-This project implements an ETL (Extract, Transform, Load) pipeline that processes car accident data and with remote weather data.
+This project implements an ETL (Extract, Transform, Load) pipeline that processes car accident data with remote weather data.
 The ETL processor ingests from both local files (CSV or JSON) and remote API calls.

 ## Features
 - **Data Ingestion:**